Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/gdp/modeling.rst

     m.p = LogicalConstraint(
         expr=AtLeast(2, m.Y[1], Exactly(2, m.Y[2], m.Y[3], m.Y[4]), m.Y[5], m.Y[6]))

-In our transformation, we automatically convert these special disjunctions to linear form using a Big M reformulation.
+In the ``logical_to_linear`` transformation, we automatically convert these special disjunctions to linear form using a Big M reformulation.

 Additional Examples
 ===================